samifahim07/samifahim07/README.md

 -  Building projects that bridge **data insights** with **intelligent systems**
 -  Ask me about **Python, ML algorithms, or getting started with AI**
 -  Reach me at **asamifahim007@gmail.com**
--  Fun fact: I believe **data tells stories** — we just need to learn how to listen

 ---